01 of 16

 Botanical Name: Passiflora

-Flower Colors: White, pink, purple, red, yellow, orange, with different colored centers and all kinds of variations.
+Flower Colors: White, pink, purple, red, yellow, and orange, with different colored centers and all kinds of variations.
 Some species are fragrant.

 Size: Can climb to 40 feet or more.